ACS-Analysts/training-containers/mod/intro_to_containers/README.md

 running container and perform basic management functions.

 ## Assumptions
-All commands and file locations are assumed to be run from the root of the module directory.
+All commands and file locations are assumed to be run from the repository root.

 ## Building a Container
 ### Building the JAR file
 We need a JAR file to run our application from.
 The application can be found in [src/main/java](src/main/java).
 We will use the [Maven](https://maven.apache.org/) build tool to create a JAR file containing our classes and any dependencies we may need.
-The maven build is controlled by the [pom.xml](pom.xml) file.
+The maven build is controlled by the [pom.xml](../../pom.xml) file.

 ```shell script
 sandbox$ mvn package